Antacid Glutathione

 What if there were a better way?
 What if there was a healthier way?
 What if there was a way to treat the problem and not the symptom?

 Calcium is readily available in supplements, fortified foods and dietary intake of high-calcium foods.
-A serious and potentially fatal toxicity and can result, even by accident.
+A serious and potentially fatal toxicity and can result, even by accident when using antacids.

 In recent years a problem has surfaced with women taking calcium for the prevention and treatment of osteoporosis.
 Women taking excessive calcium supplements (more than the recommended range of 1200 to 1500 mg daily).
 They are doing this for the prevention and treatment of osteoporosis.